Life Sciences: Protecting your pharmaceuticals

-Guidelines for the Storage of Essential Medicines and Other Health Commodities is a great practical reference for those managing or involved in setting up a storeroom or warehouse.
+Guidelines for the Storage of Essential Medicines and Other Health Commodities is a great online resource and practical reference for those managing or involved in setting up a storeroom or warehouse.
 The guide contains written directions and clear illustrations on many helpful topics, including:

 - Receiving and arranging commodities